smartsdk/dataModels/Sensor/MultisensoryDevice/doc/spec.md

 ## Description

-This model is built based on the FIWARE's Device & DeviceModel entities [DEVICE](../Device), however, unlike the aforementioned models, this entity aims to provide a detailed description of a device by splitting it into respective sensors.
-In this context, a multysensory device is an apparatus (hardware + software + firmware) built based on a collection of sensor, which contains some logic and is producer and/or consumer of data, and it is assumed to be capable of communicating electronically via a network.
+This model is built based on the FIWARE's Device entity [DEVICE](../Device), however, unlike the aforementioned model, this entity aims to provide a detailed description of a device by splitting it into integrated sensors.
+In this context, a multysensory device is an apparatus (hardware + software + firmware) built based on a collection of sensor, which contains some logic and is producer and / or consumer of data, and it is assumed to be capable of communicating electronically via a network.

 ## Data Model